STRIDES/NIHCloudLabAzure/README.md

 ## **Ingest and Store Data using Azure Storage Accounts** <a name="sto"></a>
 Microsoft's object storage solution for the cloud is called Azure Blob.
 Blob is optimized for storing massive amounts of unstructured data.
 Azure also offers many different storage services listed [here](https://azure.microsoft.com/en-us/products/category/storage/).
 To get started you must create a [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
 Users can grant limited access to Azure storage resources using [Shared Access Signatures](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview)(SAS).
 You can also read our guide to Storage Accounts and moving data in and out of Cloud Lab [here](/docs/create_storage_account.md)

-## **Virtual Machines** <a name="sto"></a>
-Virtual machines (VMs) on Azure can be accessed via SSH or from the Azure portal.
-More information on Vms can be found here as well as guide on how to use SSH keys with windows in Azure.
-To view the different types of VMs availabe in Azure check out the Virtual Machine Series
 ## **Billing and Benchmarking** <a name="bb"></a>
 Many Cloud Lab users are interested in understanding how to estimate the price of a large scale project using a reduced sample size.
 Generally, you should be able to benchmark with a few representative samples to get an idea of time and cost required for a larger scale project.
 Follow our [Cost Management Guide](/docs/billing_and_cost_management.md) to see how to tag specific resources for workflow benchmarking.